AP-CSA-JAVA/CSA_JAVA-Course/README.md

 ### Classroom Attendance, Conduct, & Participation

-It is imperative that students consistently attend class.
-Most classes will consist of <mark>activities</mark> and <mark>projects</mark> where students are learning the structure and implementation of a language.
-Consistent attendance is vitally important to this class and poor attendance will affect their understanding and performance in this class.
-This grade is inclusive of attendance, tardies, participation, and behavior within the classroom.
+It is crucial that students consistently attend class.
+Most classes will consist of activities and projects where students are learning the structure and implementation of a language.
+Consistent attendance is important to this class and poor attendance will affect their understanding and overall performance in this class.
+This grade is inclusive of attendance, participation, and behavior within the classroom.
 The items are additive.
-Example:  Student arrives late to class 4 times, teacher observed the student playing a game on their phone once, slept in class twice, and was completing an assignment six different times for Calc B/C.  The student would receive an **N** as they accumulated 13 distinct mistakes relating to their conduct.

 | **Tardies, Sleeping, Playing Games, </br>doing other classes' assignments**  |